Twisted Yang-Baxter sets, cohomology theory, and application to knots: Preliminary

-known as {\it set-theoretic Yang-Baxter equation}, where $\id_X$ denotes the identity map on $X$.
-Then $R$ is termed as {\it set-theoretic Yang-Baxter operator} and the pair $(X,R)$ is said to be {\it set-theoretic Yang-Baxter solution}.
-Sometimes for brevity, we call $(X,R)$ as {\it Yang-Baxter set}.
+where $\id_X$ denotes the identity map on $X$.
+Then $R$ is termed a {\it set-theoretic Yang-Baxter operator}, and the pair $(X,R)$ is said to be a {\it set-theoretic Yang-Baxter solution}.
+Sometimes, for brevity, we call $(X,R)$ a {\it Yang-Baxter set}.

 We denote the components of $R$ by $R_1$ and $R_2$, that is, $R(x_1,x_2)=\big( R_1(x_1, x_2), R_2(x_1, x_2) \big)$ for $x_1, x_2 \in X$.
 Moreover, $\overbar{R}$ denotes the inverse of $R$, and $\overbar{R_1}$ and $\overbar{R_2}$ are its components.